-In 2020, Alberta opioid surveillance data shows 70% of opioid-related deaths take place in private residences, often among those who are using while alone.
+In Alberta, approximately 70% of opioid-related deaths take place in private residences, often among those who are using while alone.

 The Digital Overdose Response System (DORS) app allows Albertans* using opioids or other substances to summon emergency response to their location if they become unconscious.